Alive in Eighty Five

 Alive in Eighty Five — also known as Alive in '85 — is an album by the rock band Kingfish.
-It was recorded at Sweetwater in Mill Valley, California in 1985, and released by Relix Records as a vinyl LP later that year.
+It was recorded at Sweetwater Saloon in Mill Valley, California in 1985, and released by Relix Records as a vinyl LP later that year.
 It was released on CD in 1991.

 According to William Rhulmann on AllMusic, the album is "said to have been recorded at the Sweetwater in Mill Valley, California (though it sounds like a studio set)".